andresfranco/CV2/README.md

-# CURRICULLUM MAKER : CMS for develop you own Resume in a single page application.\
+# CURRICULLUM MAKER V2
+CMS for develop you own Resume in a single page application.
 Slim Framework +Medoo Micro orm +MySQL